OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### SUCCESS METRICS
 * information channels to end user are all known
-* exisiting and at lest twice per year updated guideline for developers
+* updated guideline for developers at least two times per year
 * implemented process for distributing patches/updates/degradation (>80% automated)
 * >80% of the developers are skilled regarding security
-* at least twice yearly training of developers
+* training for developers at least two times a year
-* at least once per year trainings for operators, mangagers
+* trainings for operators, managers at least once per year

 ##### COSTS
 * Ongoing project overhead from need of for providing degredation models